beveradb/youtube-bulk-upload/README.md

 - Non-interactive mode for automated processes.
 - Support for thumbnail customization.

-## Installation & Usage (GUI)
+## Installation (GUI)

-For those who prefer a graphical interface, YouTube Bulk Upload provides a GUI that can be launched from a stand-alone executable.
+YouTube Bulk Upload provides a Graphical User Interface (GUI) that can be launched from a stand-alone executable.

-The GUI allows you to configure all the options available in the CLI through a user-friendly interface.
+The GUI allows you to configure all the options available and use the tool through a (somewhat) user-friendly interface.

 Download the executable (`.exe` or `.dmg`) for your operating system from the [Releases page](https://github.com/beveradb/youtube-bulk-upload/releases).